The deck structure will also be subject to stresses imposed between the healing motion and the righting motion caused by the ballast keel.

 The most common method for connecting deck beams to the hull is via a combination of sheer clamp and beam shelf.

-beam supported but the loads are evenly spread and the hull sides are
+The advantage of the shelf / clamp method is that not only is the beam supported but the loads are evenly spread and the hull sides are restrained from spreading.

-The beam ends must also be fastened strongly to the frame heads as well as to the shelf/clamp.
+The beam ends must also be fastened strongly to the frame heads as well as to the shelf / clamp.

 Joints should be notched to prevent movement.

-with a taper to prevent them from slipping downwards.
+Beam to carline joints are often notched with a taper to prevent them from slipping downwards.

-Tapered joints also add strength due the wedging effect as pressure is applied downwards, however they will also have to be fastened down.
+Tapered joints also add strength due to the wedging effect as pressure is applied downwards, however they will also have to be fastened down.

 Half dovetails are used to help tie carline to beam to hull.